kabkee/electron-vue/docs/en/getting_started.md

 If you run into errors during `npm install` about `node-gyp`, then you most likely do not have the proper build tools installed on your system.
 Build tools include items like Python and Visual Studio.
 Thanks to [@felixrieseberg](https://github.com/felixrieseberg), there are a few packages to help simplify this process.

 The first item we need to check is our npm version and ensure that it is not outdated.
-This can is accomplished using [`npm-windows-upgrade`](https://github.com/felixrieseberg/npm-windows-upgrade).
+This can be accomplished using [`npm-windows-upgrade`](https://github.com/felixrieseberg/npm-windows-upgrade).
 If you are using `yarn`, then you can skip this check.

 Once that is complete, we can then continue to setup the needed build tools.
 Using [`windows-build-tools`](https://github.com/felixrieseberg/windows-build-tools), most of the dirty work is done for us.
 Installing this globally will in turn setup Visual C++ packages, Python, and more.